Score and Verify Your OASIS+ Projects

 Before You Start

-• Build your project templates in My Company first.
+Build your project templates in My Company before adding them to a proposal.

-• Confirm your client contact can sign the J.P-3 form.
+• Verification: Confirm your client contact can sign the J.P-3 form.

 Steps